 - Step 3

-- The new row will be highlighted.
+- If you entered an individual zip code, the new row will be highlighted.
 Click in the box beside the code, where you see empty and select the Resident Code you want to assign and then click the blue check mark to accept it.

 Do not select Non-Resident.
 All zip codes that are not listed in your zip code table will automatically be assigned the Resident Code of Non-Resident.

 - Continue as above until all the local zip codes have been added.
 Then click the blue Update All Addresses button.
 This will update all addresses with the new Resident Codes.